profdenis/vanier_database/doc/md/07_ER_to_Relational.md

 - **Table schema**:
     - *detailed form*: table name and set of column names plus data types and primary keys, and sometimes other constraints such as `NOT NULL`
         - columns part of the primary key are either underlined or capitalized
             - to avoid issues with some DBMS, write table and column names with lowercase characters only in the `CREATE TABLE` statements
-        - columns part of a foreign key are followed by a *
+        - columns part of a foreign key are followed by a * -
-        - *example*: `employee(EMP_ID integer, name text, address text, dept_id* integer)`
+        *example*: `employee(EMP_ID integer, name text, address text, dept_id* integer)`
     - other forms in between the previous 2 are also possible
+- **Physical diagram**: starting from a logical diagram, convert all the relationships into foreign keys and additional entities (or tables) if needed

 ### Steps